 Of the many chores I partake in weekly, I have always found cleaning my room to be the most difficult.
-I typically manage to convince myself that I need to set aside an entire day to clean my room, knowing that the odds of having a free day is very low.
+I typically manage to convince myself that I need to set aside an entire day to clean my room, knowing that the odds of having a free day is very low, thankfully I manged to find vacuum cleaners with good reviews, having a vacuum makes everything easier.
 The end result is a disastrously cluttered room which in turn results in a cluttered mind.
 As someone who does her homework in her room, I find it very hard to concentrate when my room is messy and yet I still manage to stubbornly stick to my One Day cleaning rule.
 There’s also the added anxiety over my parents entering my room and lecturing me on its messy state which occurs multiple times a week and yet instead of cleaning my room, I just spread out the mess to create an illusion of cleanliness.

 It doesn’t work.

 Eventually I got tired of the clutter and my parents’ lectures and decided that I needed to come up with a system that worked best for me especially since school is back in session.